 Musanze 22-24 January 2019

 Rwanda’s urbanization is taking advantage of existing pillars of growth to support; structure and balance its system of cities and towns, including corridors (Musanze-Rubavu, Kigali, Muhanga, Huye) and gateways (Rusizi, Nyagatare, Rubavu).
 This led to the selection of Secondary cities based on strategic location, growth trends, unique assets, and potential to become regional economic development hubs.
-The Global Climate Fund (GCF) readiness supported by GGGI Rwanda is looking at advance the capacity of the National Designated Agency (NDA) and National Co-ordination Team (NCT) and increasing low emission development and resilience in one of Rwanda`s secondary cities as a model driving the green growth.
+The Green Climate Fund (GCF) readiness supported by GGGI Rwanda is looking at advance the capacity of the National Designated Agency (NDA) and National Co-ordination Team (NCT) and increasing low emission development and resilience in one of Rwanda`s secondary cities as a model driving the green growth.
 The readiness support enables the government of Rwanda to assess the priorities for engaging with GCF, define roles and responsibilities, and build on Rwanda’s Green Growth and Climate-Resilient Strategy.
 Recently GGGI supported Master Plan revision of Nyagatare with a spillover effect on the revision of other Secondary Cities Master Plans and is ongoing with public consultations at its core.

 GGGI Rwanda team in collaboration with Rwanda Environment Authority (REMA) hosted a three-day workshop for GCF Rwanda National Coordination Team (NCT) members capacity development and awareness creation on GCF funding opportunities for green cities development.
 This workshop is in line with ongoing implementation “Readiness and preparatory support project to implement Green City Development Projects in Rwanda’s Secondary Cities” the NCT was formed by representatives of Rwanda Ministry of Finance and Economic Planning (MINECOFIN), Rwanda Private Sector Federation (PSF), Rwanda Ministry of Environment (MoE), Rwanda Civil Society represented by Rwanda Environment Non-Governmental Organization Forum (RENGOF), Rwanda Ministry of Infrastructure (MININFRA), Rwanda Ministry of Agriculture (MINAGRI), Rwanda Water and Forestry Authority (RWFA), Rwanda Land Management and Use Authority (RLMUA) and Rwanda Climate Fund (FONERWA).